seanslma/maki/Data/Forecast/Feature/Selection.md

 ## Wrapper methods
 - use a machine learning model to evaluate the performance of different subsets of features

-### Permutation Importance
+### Permutation Importance (Feature Shuffling)
-Measures drop in model performance when each feature is shuffled
+Randomly shuffle the values of a specific variable and determine how that permutation affects the performance metric (Measures drop in model performance when each feature is shuffled)
+- Permute the values of each feature, one at the time
+- If a variable is important, a random permutation of its values will decrease dramatically any of these metrics
+- Non-important variables should have little to no effect on the model performance metric
-- can be slow
+- Can be slow

 ```py
 # Permutation Importance example
 from sklearn.ensemble import RandomForestRegressor